 This mortality behavior simulates an increase in mortality after harvesting attributable to skidding damage or other effects.
 The increase in mortality tapers off through time.
 DBH and neighborhood basal area can also affect mortality in this behavior.

-Model forms are based on those in Thorpe et al. 200X (Ecol.
-Appl. in press).
+Model forms are based on those in Thorpe et al. 2010.